codeguy/php-the-right-way/_posts/05-05-01-PHP-and-UTF8.md

 ## PHP and UTF-8 {#php_and_utf8_title}

 _This section was originally written by [Alex Cabal](https://alexcabal.com/) over at [PHP Best Practices](https://phpbestpractices.org/#utf-8) and has now been shared here_.

 ### There's no one-liner.
 Be careful, detailed, and consistent.

 Right now PHP does not support Unicode at a low level.
 There are ways to ensure that UTF-8 strings are processed OK, but it's not easy, and it requires digging in to almost all levels of the web app, from HTML to SQL to PHP.
 We'll aim for a brief, practical summary.

 ### UTF-8 at the PHP level

 The basic string operations, like concatenating two strings and assigning strings to variables, don't need anything special for UTF-8.
 However most string functions, like `strpos()` and `strlen()`, do need special consideration.
 These functions often have an `mb_*` counterpart: for example, `mb_strpos()` and `mb_strlen()`.
 Together, these counterpart functions are called the Multibyte String Functions.
 The multibyte string functions are specifically designed to operate on Unicode strings.

 You must use the `mb_*` functions whenever you operate on a Unicode string.
 For example, if you use `substr()` on a UTF-8 string, there's a good chance the result will include some garbled half-characters.
 The correct function to use would be the multibyte counterpart, `mb_substr()`.

 The hard part is remembering to use the `mb_*` functions at all times.
 If you forget even just once, your Unicode string has a chance of being garbled during further processing.

 Not all string functions have an `mb_*` counterpart.
 If there isn't one for what you want to do, then you might be out of luck.

 Additionally, you should use the `mb_internal_encoding()` function at the top of every PHP script you write (or at the top of your global include script), and the `mb_http_output()` function right after it if your script is outputting to a browser.
 Explicitly defining the encoding of your strings in every script will save you a lot of headaches down the road.

 Finally, many PHP functions that operate on strings have an optional parameter letting you specify the character encoding.
 You should always explicitly indicate UTF-8 when given the option.
 For example, `htmlentities()` has an option for character encoding, and you should always specify UTF-8 if dealing with such strings.

+Note that as of PHP 5.4.0, UTF-8 is the default encoding for `htmlentities()` and `htmlspecialchars()`.

 ### UTF-8 at the Database level

 If your PHP script accesses MySQL, there's a chance your strings could be stored as non-UTF-8 strings in the database even if you follow all of the precautions above.

 To make sure your strings go from PHP to MySQL as UTF-8, make sure your database and tables are all set to the `utf8mb4` character set and collation, and that you use the `utf8mb4` character set in the PDO connection string.
 See example code below.
 This is _critically important_.

 Note that you must use the `utf8mb4` character set for complete UTF-8 support, not the `utf8` character set!
 See Further Reading for why.

 ### UTF-8 at the browser level

 Use the `mb_http_output()` function to ensure that your PHP script outputs UTF-8 strings to your browser.
 In your HTML, include the [charset `<meta>` tag](http://htmlpurifier.org/docs/enduser-utf8.html) in your page's `<head>` tag.

 {% highlight php %}
 <?php